spacepy/spacepy/Doc/source/case_reeves_morley_friedel_2011.rst

 because the line break happens within parentheses, a line continuation character is not required.

-Returning to reading the ESP data:
+Returning to reading the ESP data file:

 >>> fname = os.path.join(datadir, '2010ja015735-ds01_FIXED.txt')